Tencent/puerts/doc/unreal/en/install.md

     ```
 2. Copy the `Puerts` directory from `puerts/unreal` to your project's `Plugins` directory.
 You can refer to the Unreal demo for guidance.

-3. Install an appropriate script backend following the guide bellow.
+3. Install an appropriate script backend following the guide below.

 4. Enjoy the functionality of Puerts!

-Now that you have the Puerts files, its time to select an appropriate script backend.
+Now that you have the Puerts files, it's time to select an appropriate script backend.

 - **V8**: Provides a clean ECMAScript implementation.
 - **Nodejs**: Supports more npm modules than the V8 version but results in a larger package size.